Nuitka/Nuitka-website/doc/doc/roadmap.rst

  Complete Support for Python Version (3.10)
 ********************************************

--  Add support for all of the new case syntax of 3.10
+-  Add support for remaining ``match`` case syntax of 3.10

-   Right now it is not clear what is missing, need to investigate it by attempting to manage the full test suite.
+   When mixing keyword and positional arguments in catching a type, Nuitka asserts this.
+It is the last remaining cases missing to execute ``test_patma.py`` completely.

 ***********************************
  Traceback Encryption (commercial)